ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Intune | Enabled | Intune management functions cannot be disabled when a device is enrolled in Intune and Azure AD.
 WinRM | Enabled | To meet operating support requirements for the Agency.
 Consideration should be made to harden the use of WinRM in the agency environment to increase the security of Windows 10 endpoints.
 Windows Remote Assistance | Disabled | To align with the ACSC Windows 10 hardening guidance and reduces the attack surface.
-Remote Desktop | Enabled | To meet operating support requirements for the Agency.
-Access is granted via Active Directory Groups.
+Remote Desktop | Disabled | To align with ACSC recommendations and reduce the risk of unauthorised access by a malicious actor.
-Remote Desktop Client | Enabled | Remote Desktop will be enabled for Windows 10 devices.
+Remote Desktop Client | Enabled | The Remote Desktop Client will be enabled for Windows 10 devices to enable access to remote services (e.g., servers).
 Remote Control via Teams | Enabled | Users can share the desktop within the Microsoft Teams application.

 ### Windows update and patching